This post may contain affiliate links. Please read the disclosure policy.

 • Carefully place the steamer basket in the pot.
 (Regular steamer baskets can hold about 1-1.5 pounds, so steam in batches if needed.)

 • Using tongs, add the crab legs to the steamer basket.
-Cover and steam for 6-7 minutes.
+Cover and steam for 4 to 5 minutes for snow crab, or 6 to 8 minutes for king crab.

 • Remove from the steamer and serve with lemon wedges and melted butter.
 Sprinkle optional fresh parsley on top.